-The roads are good (despite complaints you may hear from locals – remember that we are over 7,000,000 people living in a very small piece of land, many of them living or working in the center of the country.)
+The roads are good (despite complaints you may hear from the locals – remember that we are over 7,000,000 people living in a very small piece of land, many of them living or working in the center of the country.)

-The country is well mapped and the main highways easy to follow.
+The country is well mapped and the main highways are quite easy to follow.
 The country is well mapped by GPS systems although sometimes you will have to persevere with the spelling on transliterated road names.

-Overview of Road Numbering
+Overview of road numbering

 Roads with even numbers are basically North-South; odd numbers are East-West.

-Getting in and out of the Tel Aviv area during rush hours is a lengthy business – you are advised to plan to use off peak hours.
-The main road (1) in and out of Jerusalem can be a challenge as well although it is much improved due to substantial infrastructure work.
+Getting in and out of the Tel Aviv area during rush hours is a lengthy business – you are advised to plan to use off-peak hours.
+The main road (1) in and out of Jerusalem can be a challenge as well, although it is much improved due to substantial infrastructure work.

-If you drive over the Green Line or in Judea/Samaria then there are security considerations on some roads, and there are some checkpoints.
-Also note that you can easily enter the Palestinian territories which can be illegal or dangerous in Israeli registered vehicles.
+If you drive over the Green Line or in Judea/Samaria, then there are security considerations on some roads, and there are some checkpoints.
+Also, note that you can easily enter the Palestinian territories which can be illegal or dangerous in Israeli registered vehicles.